Spin order, spin excitations, and RIXS spectra of spin-1/2 tetramer chains: Results

-In Fig.~\ref{fig:fig4}(g), both the lower and the higher energy continuum are decreased into even lower energy levels when the inter-tetramer coupling $\beta$ decreased from 0.7 to 0.4.
+In Fig.~\ref{fig:fig6}(g), both the lower and the higher energy continua are decreased into even lower energy levels when the inter-tetramer coupling $\beta$ decreased from 0.7 to 0.4.
 The shapes of both lower and higher energy continuum are not changed.
-Compared to Fig.~\ref{fig:fig4}(f), the low energy structure observed between $q\in\left[3\pi/2,5\pi/2\right]$ is suppressed.
+Compared to Fig.~\ref{fig:fig6}(f), the low-energy structure observed between $q\in\left[3\pi/2,5\pi/2\right]$ is suppressed.
 This occurs because a reduction in the $\beta$ coupling drives the tetramer system closer to a trivial phase where all the tetramer units are isolated.
 The increasing number of doublets diminishes the energy gap from $\omega=0.53J_1$ to $\omega=0.29J_1$.
-The lower energy continuum in Fig.~\ref{fig:fig4}(g) moves to a lower energy level and become gapless.
+The lower energy continuum in Fig.~\ref{fig:fig6}(g) moves to a lower energy level and becomes gapless.
 The gapless lower energy continuum arises from the spin-flips of the free spins and the effective spins of three-site doublets.
-In Fig.~\ref{fig:fig4}(h), when $\beta=0.1$, the high energy continuum is reshaped as the tetramer system enters a phase which is a mixture of all possible combinations of tetramer singlets and three-site doublets.
-According to the energy analysis in Fig.~\ref{fig:fig1}, it is known that the higher energy continuum is contributed by the excitation transitions from the tetramer ground state $\ket{0}$ to the excited triplet states $\ket{2}$ and $\ket{4}$.Further detailed analysis of this low energy excitation continuum is given in Sec.~\ref{sec:high}.
-In the next section, we calculate the spin excitation spectra with a few sets of coupling strength parameters and compare them to the energy dispersion functions derived by quantum renormalization and perturbation theory.
+In Fig.~\ref{fig:fig6}(h), when $\beta=0.1$, the high-energy continuum is reshaped as the tetramer system enters a phase that is a mixture of all possible combinations of tetramer singlets and three-site doublets.
+According to the energy analysis in Fig.~\ref{fig:fig1}, it is known that the higher energy continuum is contributed by the excitation transitions from the tetramer ground state $\ket{0}$ to the excited triplet states $\ket{2}$ and $\ket{4}$.
+Further detailed analysis of this low-energy excitation continuum is given in the high-energy excitations and gapless modes section.
+In the next section, we calculate the spin excitation spectra with a few sets of coupling strength parameters and compare them to the energy dispersion functions derived by the quantum renormalization group and perturbation theory.